-While hot yoga can act as a general term for practicing yoga in a heated room, “Hot Yoga” specifically refers to the 26-posture sequence and philosophies of Bikram Choudhury .
-At Red Dragon, our Hot Yoga classes are sometimes less traditional; we offer a 60-minute class and also offer the traditional 90-minute class.
+While hot yoga can act as a general term for practicing yoga in a heated room, “Hot Yoga” at Red Dragon specifically refers to the 26-posture sequence of Bikram Choudhury.
+At Red Dragon, our Hot Yoga classes are sometimes less traditional; we offer 60-minute, 75-minute, and traditional 90 minute classes.

 What to do if I have an injury?

 Tell the teacher before class.
 During class, if any instruction doesn’t feel right, skip it.
 Don’t push yourself to the point of pain.
 And remember, whether you have an injury or not, if you feel you need to rest, you can always rest at any time.

 What can I expect to feel after yoga?